chrisrhayden/.dots/README.md

 - stow to symlink all the dirs/files to the required location

-- curl for the vim plugin manger

-- git & base-devel for the for the aur helper
+- git & base-devel for the for the aur helper and packer

 ## usage